 - Anyone who violates these rules may be asked to leave.

-- Cemetery grounds are open for visiting from 7:00 a.m. till sunset every day or the year.
+- Cemetery grounds are open for visiting from 7:00 a.m. till 6:00 pm effective 2nd Sunday of March and 4:00 pm effective 1st Sunday of November.
 It is forbidden and illegal to be on cemetery premises after visiting hours.
 Office hours are from 8:00 a.m. to 4:00 p.m.
 Monday through Friday and closed on weekends and holidays.

 - The Cemetery District, Board of Trustees, Management, and all other personnel of the District shall not be responsible for injury or damages suffered by any persons, including children, in their use of the cemetery grounds.
 Any person visiting the cemetery shall do so at their own risk.